Mahalakshmi230/Adding-Sunglasses-to-Your-Passport-Photo-Using-OpenCV/README.md

 2.Add your passport-sized photo to the images folder.

-Run the script to see your "cool" transformation!
+3.Run the script to see your "cool" transformation!

 ## program :